lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 ## How do I find my wallet if I don't have LBRY open?

 The LBRY wallet can be found manually by navigating to the [lbryum directory](/faq/lbry-directories).
-The `default_wallet` file is inside the wallet's folder.
+The `default_wallet` file is inside the `wallets` folder.

 ## How do I back up my wallet on lbry.tv?